Health and safety guidance

 Girlguiding at a national level is not responsible for your guide property, though we do offer a property holding service through The Guide Association Trust Corporation.
 The charity trustees of your guide group and the management committee are ultimately responsible for good management of the property, even if it is held in trust by the Trust Corporation.

 This guidance will help you to effectively manage your property and to make sure it is always a safe place for users and visitors.
 Every guide property is, however, different with its own particular issues.
 It is not therefore possible for us to provide you with a comprehensive and exhaustive guidance.
-This guidance is just one that you should use to help you manage your property and there are other useful external resources and guidance to help you.
-Where these exist, we have provided links to them and you should make sure you refer to them too.

 Risk assessments are a great tool for making sure things are as safe as possible.
 They help you think about what could cause harm and decide what you need to do to manage the risks.